Generic Name: desvenlafaxine (des VEN la FAX een)

 What is Pristiq?

-Pristiq (desvenlafaxine) is an antidepressant in a group of drugs called selective serotonin and norepinephrine reuptake inhibitors (SNRIs).
-Pristiq affects chemicals in the brain that may become unbalanced and cause depression.
+Pristiq (desvenlafaxine) is an antidepressant belonging to a group of drugs called selective serotonin and norepinephrine reuptake inhibitors (SNRIs).
+Desvenlafaxine affects chemicals in the brain that may be unbalanced in people with depression.

 Pristiq is used to treat major depressive disorder.